Why Mexico Suffered Two Earthquakes In Two Weeks, And Why More Are Due

 Two earthquakes just 12 days apart in Mexico have killed hundreds of people, injured thousands, flattened buildings, and highlighted the enormous seismic risk the region continually faces.

 Just before midnight on Sept.
-7, a 8.1-magnitude earthquake–the most powerful to hit Mexico in a century–rattled the country, doing the brunt of its damage to the southern part of the country, which was closest to the quake’s epicenter off the Pacific Coast.
-Then, on Tuesday, as cleanup and recovery efforts continued, an earthquake with a preliminary magnitude of 7.1 struck about 100 miles southeast of Mexico City, causing severe, sustained shaking in the capital.
-It happened 32 years to the day that a massive earthquake in 1982 struck Mexico, killing as many as 5,000 people.
+7, a 8.1-magnitude earthquake–the most powerful to hit Mexico in a century–rattled the country, doing the brunt of its damage to its southern part, which was closest to the quake’s epicenter off the Pacific Coast.
+Then on Tuesday, as cleanup and recovery efforts continued, an earthquake with a preliminary magnitude of 7.1 struck about 100 miles southeast of Mexico City, causing severe, sustained shaking in the capital.
+It happened 32 years to the day that a massive earthquake in 1985 struck Mexico, killing as many as 5,000 people.

 Gavin Hayes, a research geophysicist with the United States Geological Survey, spoke with the New York Times and NPR about these earthquakes and others.
 Based on that, here are the basics of what we know:

-223: number of confirmed dead from the most recent quake, which is thought to be the deadliest since the 1985 quake.
-President Trump has promised U.S. assistance.
+223: the number of confirmed dead from the most recent quake, which is thought to be the deadliest since the 1985 quake.
 (If you’re looking to donate or help locally, here are a few places to start.)

-Here is footage of the rescue of two young children earlier today at the Enrique Rébsamen school, where a number of students are thought to still be trapped:
+Here is footage of the rescue of two young children earlier yesterday at the Enrique Rébsamen school, where 21 children and four adults have been confirmed dead as a search through the rubble continues:

 Rescuers pull two small children from rubble of Mexico City school that collapsed during 7.1-magnitude earthquake. https://t.co/hBxtCevR9J pic.twitter.com/0crqTIMh0l